Director: Otto Bell

 While some of the music choices can feel too manipulative in certain climactic situations, and the direction a bit artificial, the underlying bravery and determination running through every scene of The Eagle Huntress makes it one of the year’s essential documentaries.
 Executive produced by Daisy Ridley, for any girl that found inspiration in Rey, Aisholpan offers a real-life, profoundly inspiring testament to disregard age-old societal constraints and forge ahead with your passion.

-The Eagle Huntress premiered at the 2016 Sundance Film Festival.
+The Eagle Huntress premiered at the 2016 Sundance Film Festival and opens on October 28.

 Latest posts from The Film Stage